 Alphen a/d Rijn

 Main lines are electrified at 1500 volts DC.
-NS continues to operate most electrified lines, while most diesel operated lines have been outsourced to different companies as indicated on the map.
+NS continues to operate most electrified lines, while most diesel operated lines have been outsourced to different companies.
 On the Google Maps linked from these pages, the markings identifying the directions for lines are blue for electrified lines and red for diesel operated lines.

 Portions of this web site are "bilingual", with Dutch and English.
 Including general directions of through main line trains.